DVDMVN/CSE482_PROJ/README.md

 Notebooks:
 - `load_datasets.ipynb`: notebook used for parsing the raw review text content into formatted dataframes and .csv files
-- Preprocessing Notebook: `BERT Model Sentiment Analysis.ipynb`
-  - Notebook used for cleaning and preprocessing text content for use with other models.
+- `preprocessing_data.ipynb`: notebook used for cleaning and preprocessing text content for use with other models.
 Processed Data stored into `processed_data`.
-  - The cleaned data is then used to train the BERT-Based Model

 ---